 There is honestly so much to do in London and I’d recommend more time there.
 But 3 days is enough for an exciting introduction to the city.

-After the itinerary, I’ll include some quick budget travel tips for London.
+After the itinerary, I’ll include some handy budget travel tips for London as well!

 3 Days In London Itinerary